 I had lofty aspirations of seeing all of the nominated films, but alas life got in the way and I only saw a couple of them.
 The film getting all the buzz this year is Slumdog Millionaire, and it is one that I saw.
 I must say I loved it!
 The movie, set in India, was complicated, gritty, suspenseful, endearing and touching.
 All of the qualities that a great movie should have.
-This movie, along with the newest addition to my cookbook collection La Maison du Chocolat*, was the inspiration for this tart.
+This movie, along with the newest addition to my cookbook collection La Maison du Chocolat*, was the inspiration for this chocolate tart with chai caramel.
 I started with the classic combination of chocolate and caramel, but I added the spices of India to the mix.

 Cheers and may your favorite film win!